MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 Microsoft Viva Amplify is a content creation platform that uses [multiple supported distribution channels](#multiple-supported-distribution-channels) to publish the content.

-The content creation platform is the **Main canvas** screen, which is the default screen in Microsoft Viva Amplify.
+The content is created in the **Main canvas** screen, which is the default screen in Microsoft Viva Amplify.

 ## Multiple supported distribution channels